markkizz/vue_resume/README.md

 ## 📖 Description

-This is my resume written with VueJS
+This is my resume written in VueJS

 ## 💡 Getting Start